adjhawar/forex_ml/README.md

 ##How to use
 Install torch from [this link](https://github.com/torch/torch7/wiki/Cheatsheet) Download free forex data from [here](http://www.histdata.com/) and convert the csv file into txt file separated by ;.
 This data will form your training and validation set.
+Download the code and run on your linux by using *th